Guitar Humidifiers

 Dampit

-You immerse the green tube in water about 20 seconds.
-Pinch the ends to
+- immerse the green tube in water for about 20 seconds

-guitar body by wedging it between the G and D string.
-This enables
+guitar body by wedging it between the G and D string

-moisture in the tube to humidify the guitar body, the neck and the case.
+- moisture in the tube humidifies the guitar body, the neck, and

-For long-term storage, Dampit comes with a clear sound hole cover which
+- for long-term storage, Dampit comes with a clear sound hole

 If you have a semi-hollow electric guitar, this is the only